noops-challenge/vexbot/README.md

 # 👋 Meet Vexbot

 Ah, Vexbot.
-She's not really vexing—she just wants to keep everything in a straight line.
-And that's all she can talk about.
-Straight lines.
+It's not really vexing—just very orderly.
 With every request, Vexbot will send you up to a thousand lines—two pairs of coordinates and a speed.

 ## ↗ What can you do?

 Just lines?
-That seems pretty boring...

 Sure, you could just draw one line...

 ![single-line](https://user-images.githubusercontent.com/212941/58451645-2475ea00-80c9-11e9-9823-80732512dcac.png)